cloudfoundry/stratos/docs/development.md

 The Console Frontend is written using AngularJS and the backend written in Go.

-The Cconsole build determines the location of the frotnend and backend code via a configuration file named `[component name].component.json`.
+The Cconsole build determines the location of the frontend and backend code via a configuration file named `[component name].component.json`.
 When no frontend configuration is found in *.component.json it is assumed the component is purely for the frontend and that its source code sites directly in the component folder, father than a `frontend` subfolder.